3dgeo-heidelberg/helios/BUILDME.md

 which provides high performance implementations of BLAS and LAPACK.
 Of course, it is possible to use different implementations.

 First, we need to download and install [Scilab](https://www.scilab.org).
-B In this case we are going to use [Scilab 6.1.0 x64](https://www.scilab.org/download/6.1.0/scilab-6.1.0_x64.exe). y default, it is installed at C:\Program Files\scilab-6.1.0.
+In this case we are going to use [Scilab 6.1.0 x64](https://www.scilab.org/download/6.1.0/scilab-6.1.0_x64.exe).
+By default, it is installed at C:\Program Files\scilab-6.1.0.
 Take note of the installation path.

 Now it is necessary to download [Armadillo](http://arma.sourceforge.net/download.html) and decompress it inside *lib/armadillo*.